 - Auto-Extend Grace Periods When enabled, grace periods will auto-extend.
-By default this will be only when they are a full day or more and end on a closed date, though other options can alter this. - Auto-Extending Grace Periods extend for all closed dates If enabled and Grace Periods auto-extending is turned on, grace periods will extend past all closed dates they intersect, within hard-coded limits. - Auto-Extending Grace Periods include trailing closed dates If enabled and Grace Periods auto-extending is turned on, grace periods will include closed dates that directly follow the last day of the grace period. - Checkout auto renew age When an item has been checked out for at least this amount of time, an attempt to check out the item to the patron that it is already checked out to will simply renew the circulation. - Cap Max Fine at Item Price This prevents the system from charging more than the item price in overdue fines. - Charge fines on overdue circulations when closed Normally, fines are not charged when a library is closed.
+By default this will be only when they are a full day or more and end on a closed date, though other options can alter this. - Auto-Extending Grace Periods extend for all closed dates If enabled and Grace Periods auto-extending is turned on, grace periods will extend past all closed dates they intersect, within hard-coded limits. - Auto-Extending Grace Periods include trailing closed dates If enabled and Grace Periods auto-extending is turned on, grace periods will include closed dates that directly follow the last day of the grace period. - Checkout auto renew age When an item has been checked out for at least this amount of time, an attempt to check out the item to the patron that it is already checked out to will simply renew the circulation. - Cap Max Fine at Item Price This prevents the system from charging more than the item price in overdue fines. - Lost Item Billing: New Min/Max Price Settings Patrons will be billed at least the Min Price and at most the Max price, even if the item's price is outside that range.
+To set a fixed price for all lost items, set min and max to the same amount. - Charge fines on overdue circulations when closed Normally, fines are not charged when a library is closed.
 When set to True, fines will be charged during scheduled closings and normal weekly closed days.